access-watch/api-documentation/source/index.html.md

 Access Watch use API keys to authorize access to our API.

-You can get an API key directly on our [home page](https://access.watch/).
+To get an API key, simply send us an email at api@access.watch and we will come back to you.

 The API key is expected to be passed in each request with the `Api-Key` HTTP Header: